 Data, facts, documentation

 As a landlord, you have to process all enquiries, make selections, store data on prospective tenants, collect information and much more.
 Even as a private landlord, you are obliged to protect the data not only of future tenants, but of ALL potential interested parties beyond the tenancy.
 The requirements according to the current DSGVO (Basic Data Protection Regulation) are high and violations can cost a lot of money.
 Be sure to create protocols and documentation, as these serve as proof and thus protect both parties.
-Before signing, it makes sense to check the general conditions carefully to see whether the selected prospective tenant is at all able to pay his rent and can also prove that he does so regularly at the current point.
+Before signing, it makes sense to check the general conditions carefully to see if the selected prospective tenant is at all able to pay their rent and can also prove that they do so regularly at the current point.
 While you have no guarantee that this will remain the case, it does create a leap of faith.
 Ask to see proof of salary and check the tenancy with your prospective tenant’s current landlord.
 Don’t forget the Schufa information.
 You think this is excessive?
 You will take a different view the first time you chase your lost money with a rent nomad.

-Don’t lose sight of the big picture.
+Don’t lose the overview.

 Do you have acquaintances, neighbours, colleagues or someone from your circle of friends who would like to sell their property?